 Can an assault charge be dropped if the victim does not want to proceed?

-Police can proceed regardless of the complainant’s wishes.
-However, the complainant’s attitude is a relevant factor and we can make submissions about this in appropriate cases.
+Police can proceed with an assault charge regardless of the complainant’s wishes, as it is the police, not the complainant, who prosecute.
+However, the complainant’s attitude is a relevant factor, and we can make submissions about it in appropriate cases during negotiation with the prosecution.

-Aggravated assault involves additional elements such as the use of a weapon, causing serious injury, or the victim being in a protected category such as a child or emergency worker.
+Aggravated assault is not a single offence but a description of assaults with aggravating features that increase the seriousness and penalty — such as the use of a weapon, causing serious injury, or the victim being in a protected category such as a child, family member or emergency worker.
+These features can elevate the charge to a more serious offence.

 Get Expert Legal Advice — Fixed Fees, No Surprises